archimedes-spdm/development-process/source/terms_and_definitions.rst

     dependency
         A software dependency is a requirement that needs to be fulfilled (another software or configuration) before a software can be installed completely.
 Without fulfilling a software's dependencies, 100% functionality cannot be expected.

+    Github
+        A web-based hosting service for git repositories.
+It provides bug tracking, feature requests, task management and wikis.
+Cloud based is free.
+On premises installation is paid.
+Owned by Microsoft as of June 04, 2018. `Github.com <https://github.com>`_

+    GitLab
+        A web-based Git repository manager that has in-built wiki, issue-tracking and CI/CD pipeline features.
+Can be installed on premises for free. `Gitlab.com <https://gitlab.com>`_

+    Jenkins
+        An automation server that helps automate the deployment, delivery and integration part of the software development process.
+Can be installed on premises for free. `jenkins.io <https://jenkins.io>`_